xeaone/element/README.md

 	- `path: String` Loose path matching, route path variables, url base, and hash urls, are taken into account
 - `navigate: Function` Navgiates to path
 	- `path: String` Path to navigate
+	- `options: Object`
+		- `replace: Boolean` (deafult: false) replace or push state
+		- `query: Object` Converts a key value pair to a query/search string and appends to the path
 - `on: EventEmitter`
 	- `navigated: Event`